Anas Sarwar: Member of Parliament (2010–2015)

-Member of the Scottish Parliament
+Member of the Scottish Parliament (2016–)

 Sarwar was elected as an additional member in the 2016 Scottish Parliament election for the Glasgow region.
 In 2016, he was appointed as Scottish Labour's spokesperson for health and sport.
 Sarwar was opposed to leaving the European Union and said that the UK needed to stay in the single market in order to counter the Conservatives' austerity policies.
+However, on BBC Radio 4 in April 2023 Sarwar, while expressing hope that Labour would do well in 2024 in the wake of the SNP's troubles, ruled out any plan to rejoin the EU, or to join its single market, or to join its customs union.
 He sought advice from the police after creating a working group on Islamophobia.

 In September 2017, he announced he would run for the Scottish Labour leadership following the resignation of Kezia Dugdale.
-He was charactarised by opponents as being on the right of the Labour Party and a Blairite, which he repudiated, describing himself as a Brownite.
+He was characterised by opponents as being on the right of the Labour Party and a Blairite, which he repudiated, describing himself as a Brownite.
 He called the Iraq War "the worst foreign policy decision in my lifetime".
 He expressed support for UK-wide Labour leader Jeremy Corbyn's policies of "a £10 national living wage, public ownership of the railways, higher taxation for the rich and tougher laws on basic wages and employment rights".
 He proposed a tax rate of 50p for earnings over £100,000 and cuts to income tax for earnings under £28,000, including a new 15p tax rate for lower earners.
 His campaign emphasised equality over discussions of independence.
 He defended sending his children to a private school, saying he and his wife had done what they "thought was best for [their] children".
-Sarwar was criticised by opponents during after it emerged that his family firm was advertising job vacancies with pay below the recommended living wage.
+Sarwar was criticised by opponents after it emerged that his family firm was advertising job vacancies with pay below the recommended living wage.
 His opponent in the election, Richard Leonard, was on the left wing of the Labour Party.
 Leonard won the election with 56.7% of the vote.
 During the 2017 leadership election, Rutherglen councillor Davie McLachlan allegedly said "Scotland wouldn't vote for a brown Muslim Paki".
 In April 2019, Sarwar's case against McLachlan was due to be heard by the National Constitutional Committee but was dropped on a technicality, as Sarwar had not given his case within the required timescale.
 Leonard acknowledged the process was flawed and the committee would need to be reformed to avoid similar incidents.